Issues and Accomplishments

 Policies and Security

 Indeed, as a life-long proponent of “easy to understand government” Vicki will fight for sensible, easy to understand standards for those entrepreneurs developing new communities, as well as easy to manage technology so that ECUA customers can maintain their systems and pay their bills on line.
-And in these sometimes dangerous days of violent extremism, she will push for better cyber and plant security to keep our most precious natural resource—Clean Water—Safe.
+And in these sometimes-precarious times of violent extremism, she will push for better cyber and plant security to keep our most precious natural resource—Clean Water—Safe.